3 ways I’ve changed since starting my blog (sex blogging superhero, but not sexpert)

 I’m more than aware that I’m an outlier.
 At one point, I couldn’t resist arguing with internet strangers and justifying the validity of my orgasms and preferences.
 The subtext of their view was that they knew my experiences better than I did, and while that’s just plain wrong, I don’t have to engage with it.
 Further, the time spent arguing would be better spent sharing information with those who are a.) built similarly to me, or b.) looking to learn something from others’ differences.

 “The G-spot” is just a slang term for a specific region of the internal clitoris, and I refuse to go into the semantics of calling it a “spot” more than I already have.

 The A-spot, the posterior fornix, and the cervix are all part of what I consider the most underrated erogenous area.
 Clench, cum, repeat; it’s my ultimate switch for mind-bending orgasms that turn me into a puddle of heart-eyes emojis.

-It’s also not a masochistic kink— it actually feels good to me.
-I understand that for many people with vaginas, a penis against the cervix hurts, but that doesn’t mean that fingers or a thin toy stimulating the surrounding area are totally off the table.
+It’s also not a masochistic kink— it feels good to me.
+I understand that for many people with vaginas, a penis against the cervix hurts, but that doesn’t mean that fingers or a thin toy stimulating the surrounding area are entirely off the table.

 I love the cervix so much that it’s now part of my sex blogging tagline.

 I can’t think of a better niche for my blog than a.) reviews of toys that stimulate my cul-de-sac and cervix, or b.) sexy stories involving orgasms from cervical stimulation.
 That’s the one thing I can say for sure about the future of my blog.